 High Dyke was one of the inns on The High Way offering a bed to weary travellers.
 And great views across the valley towards distant Whernside and Ingleborough.

-To buy a high quality print of 'High Dyke on The High Way', either with or without a frame, please click the above button.
-All photographs are securely packaged before being dispatched and are subject to a 30 day money back guarantee should you not be entirely happy with your purchase.
+High quality prints of 'High Dyke on The High Way', are available, either with or without a frame, or as greetings cards or jisaw puzzles.
+All goods are securely packaged before being dispatched and are subject to a 30 day money back guarantee should you not be entirely happy with your purchase.
 Should you have any questions please contact me and I will reply as soon as possible.

 Alternatively to buy a license to use the photo for commercial purposes please view my collection on alamy.